Craftsman Table Saw

 |

-I think this was my first Delta power tool purchase.
+I think this was my first Delta power tool purchase, around 1993.
 It is the 22-540 12" portable planer.
 This made me feel like I had a really big time shop, having a thickness planer.
-It's a surprisingly productive tool, and I can't imagine doing without it.
+It’s a surprisingly productive tool, and I can’t imagine doing without it.
 I eventually got the Delta DC-380, but this certainly did suffice for a while.
+Sold it to the same guy (a woodworking forum friend in NC) who bought my Copy Crafter (below).

 |